rectorphp/rector/README.md

 ## Run Rector in Docker

-With this command, you can process your project with rector from docker:
+With this command, you can process your project with Rector from docker:

 ```bash
 docker run -v $(pwd):/project rector/rector:latest process /project/src --set symfony40 --dry-run